quesadagranja/quesadagranja.github.io/_posts/2021-05-08-benfords-law-madrid.md

 date: 2021-05-08
 image: /thumbs/madrid-election-thumbnail.jpg
 ---
-I originally wanted the title of this post to be "*Was the 2021 Madrid regional election fraudulent?*", but I found it too much for a post about mathematical calculations and R code.
+I originally wanted the title of this post to be "*Was the 2021 Madrid regional election fraudulent?*", but I found it too much for a post about observation-based laws and R code.

 In particular, this post focuses on [**Bendford's Law**](https://en.wikipedia.org/wiki/Benford%27s_law).
 This law describes a phenomenon by which, in many real-life collections of numbers, those numbers whose leading digit is 1 will appear more frequently than numbers beginning with other digits.
 Some examples of these collections of numbers include